ptahproject/ptah/docs/faq.rst

 Will Ptah and Pyramid merge functionality?
 ------------------------------------------

 Probably.
 Ptah is very new and once functionality is understood by both communities merging code is good possibility.
 Some useful reusable subsystems in Ptah are ptah.view, ptah.config, ptah.config.settings systems.
-Not surprsingly Ptah's subsystems are higher level than Pyramids.
+Not surprsingly Ptah's subsystems are higher level than Pyramids - Ptah started off being an application not a library.

 Why does Ptah not use deform?
 -----------------------------